Sherlock-shy/First_time_getting_hands_on_html-CSS/README.md

 <h2>Conclusion</h2>

 As you can see my CSS file, you can tell my first time on the css are messed up, I used resources from w3schools and i don't think it looks good.
 But HTMl is on the otherside, is more easy for me then css.
+And abou thet Javascript, it is not functional as they have not been correctly called from the form.

 Futher pratise have to be done.